Arctostaphylos patula: Description

 The plentiful flowers are white to pink and urn-shaped, each with five small lobes at the mouth of the corolla, hanging in bunches.
 The fruits are dark brown drupes nearly a centimeter wide, each containing about five hard-coated seeds that can be fused.
 Seeds are primarily dispersed by seed-caching mammals, and sometimes the fruits are consumed and dispersed by birds and medium-to-large mammals such as bears, coyotes, coatis, and foxes.
 Seeds require fire followed by cold conditions to germinate; seeds can remain dormant in soil for hundreds of years.

 Greenleaf manzanitas in some areas, but not all, produce lignotubers, from which they can reproduce vegetatively.

+Distribution and habitat

+The distribution of A. patula is one of the most widespread of the manzanitas, spanning most of western North America.
+Its northern edge is in Washington state, eastern edge in Colorado, western edge the North American west coast, and southernmost edge in Baja California, Mexico.
+It grows in coniferous forests from elevations of about 1,500 to 12,000 ft.

+Ecology

+In addition to providing fruit for certain mammals, the species is an important browse plant for deer.

 Uses

 Some Plateau Indian tribes drank a tea of greenleaf manzanita as a cathartic.

-It is also an important browse plant for deer.